 Student Code of Conduct

 Colorado College is committed to providing a safe environment that is conducive to academic success for each member of its community while fostering socially responsible and productive citizens.
-Optimal education occurs when each member of the community makes a positive contribution by their presence.
-Though the liberal arts tradition encourages individual pursuits of knowledge, this must be balanced by the needs of the community.
 To this end, the Colorado College Student Code of Conduct is founded on five community values: respect, integrity, responsibility, community, and fairness.

-It is a privilege for students to attend Colorado College and it is expected that all students uphold the spirit of these community values in their daily lives.
+It is a privilege for students to attend Colorado College and it is expected that all students uphold these values, which are further explained in the Student Conduct Policies.
 All students are expected to cooperate with college officials and any investigations of possible misconduct.
-Students who are found responsible for violating any of the community values or Student Conduct Policies in the Student Code of Conduct will typically be held accountable through the Student Conduct Procedures outlined in The Pathfinder.
+Students who are found responsible for violating the Student Conduct Policies in the Student Code of Conduct will typically be held accountable through the Student Conduct Procedures.
 The Student Code of Conduct is not intended to be an exhaustive list of rules to follow; rather, students are expected to internalize and make appropriate decisions based on these five community values and the Student Conduct Policies.
 Our purpose in responding to alleged conduct violations is to: (1) educate one another; provide an opportunity for growth and development; ensure student safety; and provide an orderly environment for the college community; and (2) to have students take personal responsibility for their actions and impose punitive responses when neccesary.